-Use Form 8857 to request relief from liability for tax, plus related penalties and interest, for which you believe only your spouse (or former spouse) should be held liable.
-Generally, you must have filed a joint return for the year(s) for which you are requesting relief (but see Community Property Laws on page 3).
+Use Form 8857 to request relief from liability for tax, plus related penalties and interest, for which you believe only your spouse or former spouse should be held liable.
+Generally, you must have filed a joint return for the year(s) for which you are requesting relief (but see Community Property Laws).
 The IRS will evaluate your request and tell you if you qualify.

-You may be allowed one or more of these three types of relief (see pages 3 and 4):
+You may be allowed one or more of these three types of relief: